-- There are custom software coming with the 3d printers, but for the general purpose we can use one of the opensource software called CURA form the ULTIMAKER printers.
+- There is custom software coming with the 3d printers, but for the general purpose, we can use one of the opensource software called CURA form the ULTIMAKER printers.
 The link to the software is as follows https://ultimaker.com/en/products/cura-software

 Creating the G codes

-- There select the options that suits you.
+- There select the options that suit you.
 (Select the infill amount such as 0 % to 100%, depending on the rigidity you want the output to be )

 - Thus paste the G code in the sd card and start the 3d printer.

 Step 8: OUTPUT

 There is nothing more..... it's your turn to upload your models, Fusion 360 models and the 3d printed outputs... keep enjoying ...